 The UBC Vancouver Student Housing Supplement Grant is a one-time grant of up to $2,700 that supports living costs for students starting their first winter session at UBC.
 To be eligible, you must be living in UBC-managed housing designated for first-year students.
 The program is meant to support students who wish to attend UBC and participate in the residence experience.

 About the grant

-- You must maintain loan eligibility during the 2020 Winter session or during your stay in UBC Housing
+- You must maintain your eligibility for loans during the 2023/24 Winter session or throughout your stay in UBC Housing.

 How to apply

-Successful recipients will be notified by email in December.
-Funds will be disbursed via cheque or direct deposit.
+Successful recipients will be notified by email by the end of January.
+Funds will be sent by direct deposit.

 Financial review and audit

 All eligible students may be subject to financial review and audits.
-If you are selected for a financial review or audit, you may be asked to provide additional supporting documents, such as:
+If you are selected for a financial review or audit, you may be asked to provide additional supporting documents, such as the following:

 - Housing rental agreement and payment receipt